HELP CENTER

 How many properties are currently in QOZ Fund III?

-We have closed on one asset, Biltmore Village in Asheville, North Carolina.
-It is located across the highest-performing multifamily project in the market and less than 0.5 miles from the vibrant Biltmore Village and near downtown Asheville.
-This project has also secured an 18-year tax abatement worth $4.5 million.
-There are several deals in our pipeline including assets in Austin, Las Vegas, Nashville and Tampa.
+We have closed on one asset, Biltmore Village in Asheville, N.C.
+It is located across the highest-performing multifamily project in the market and less than a half-mile from the vibrant Biltmore Village and near downtown Asheville.
+This project has secured an 18-year tax abatement worth $4.5 million.
+Other deals in our pipeline include assets in Austin, Las Vegas, Nashville and Tampa.

 When will QOZ Fund III close?